akhadov/uzbek-cuisines/README.md

 ```bash
 dotnet run
 ```
+2. Launch [https://localhost:5001/api](http://localhost:5000/api) in your browser to view the API

 > **NOTE:** The first time you run the solution, it may take a while to download the docker images, create the DB, and seed the data.